 O godly Pegasea, you who give to genius glory and long life, as it, through you, gives these to kingdoms and to cities, give me your light that I may emphasize these signs as I inscribed them in my mind: your power — may it appear in these brief lines!

 From the ruddy/bloody vehemence of the heaven of Mars, Dante moves to the candid whiteness and temperate affect of Jupiter: “lo candor de la temprata stella / sesta” (the candor of the temperate sixth star [Par.
-18.68-69).
-The heaven of Jupiter is the heaven of Justice—hence “temprata”, balanced, like the scales of Justice—and the souls here proclaim the centrality of justice in earthly governance.
+18.68-69]).
+The heaven of Jupiter is the heaven of Justice — hence “temprata”, balanced, like the scales of Justice — and the souls here proclaim the centrality of justice in earthly governance.
 They do so with their very selves, obligingly forming a sentence of thirty-five letters for us and for the pilgrim to read.
 They thus confirm the identity of souls and signs, and further the conflation of life and text, as discussed vis-à-vis the principle of exemplarity announced by Cacciaguida at the end of the previous canto.

 The souls of the heaven of Jupiter engage in a kind of divine sky-writing, taking the shape of letters for Dante to read.
 The letters spell the first verse of the Book of Wisdom, attributed to Solomon.
-Solomon, we recall, was the fifth soul of the first circle of the heaven of the sun, celebrated for his “prudenza regal”, the specific type of wisdom appropriate for a king.
-The verse from the Book of Wisdom that is written in the sky in Paradiso 18 was considered a commandment for rulers: “DILIGITE IUSTITIAM QUI IUDICATIS TERRAM”—“Love justice you who rule the earth”.
+Solomon, we recall, was the fifth soul of the first circle of the heaven of the sun, celebrated for his “prudenza regal” (regal prudence), the specific type of wisdom appropriate for a king.
+The verse from the Book of Wisdom that is written in the sky in Paradiso 18 was considered a commandment for rulers: “DILIGITE IUSTITIAM QUI IUDICATIS TERRAM” — “Love justice you who rule the earth”.